 The Council's Management Board, which consists of the Chief Executive, Directors (including the S151 officer), the Monitoring Officer, Assistant Chief Executive and Head of Human Resources, met on a weekly basis during 2009/10.
 The current structure for Management Board decisions is that it follows a three week cycle, one week it considers normal business matters, the next week it considers bigger business, requiring thirty minutes or more of discussion and the third week it considers items requiring extensive discussion or debate, for example policy development issues.
 Management Board also considers other internal control issues, including strategic risk management, performance management, compliances, efficiency and value for money, and financial management.
 Management Board meet with Cabinet on a monthly basis to review progress in achieving the Council's ambitions, priorities for action, performance management and forward planning for major issues.
-It has a corporate responsibility for the messages that the council puts out, both internally and externally.
+It has a corporate responsibility for the messages that the Council puts out, both internally and externally.

-• Below Management Board the management structure is well defined in a hierarchical manner, comprising the following groups:
+Below Management Board the management structure is well defined in a hierarchical manner, comprising the following groups in 3.2.3 to 3.2.5 below.